-B.9.1 An analysis of the raw data (V_v , V_h) obtained during the antenna test conducted with the beacon in configurations B.2 through B.4 should be sufficient to determine if the polarization of the BUT antenna is linear or circular.
+B.9.1 Provide the measured induced voltage in Table F-B.2 (for configurations described in Figures B.2 through B.4) and annotate the results as described in section B.10.2 below.
+An analysis of the raw data (V_v , V_h) obtained during the antenna test conducted with the beacon in configurations B.2 through B.4 should be sufficient to determine if the polarization of the BUT antenna is linear or circular.
 There is no requirement to evaluate the sense of polarization for Figure B.5.